marcfranquesa/sentiment-analysis/README.md

 # Sentiment Analysis Application

 A basic frontend with a FastAPI backend to perform sentiment analysis on user-provided prompts.
-The motivation was to outgrow Streamlit.
+The motivation was to learn how to do a basic demo without relying on Streamlit.

 ## Quick start